LedgerHQ/app-openpgp/doc/user/blue-app-openpgp-card.rst

 Then you must precise if you want a backup or a restore with ``--backup`` or ``--restore``

 By default backup is performed without saving keys, assuming you use the seed mode.
 If you also want to backup keys you have to pass the ``--backup-keys`` option.
+In a general manner it is better to also save your keys with ``--backup-keys`` option.

 Note that backup and restore works on current slot, so you have to perform a backup per slot even if some data are shared.
 You can precise the slot/backup to restore with ``--slot``